DHTMLX/docs-suite/docs/grid/api/grid_data_config.md

 # data

-@short: specifies an array of data objects to set into the grid
+@short: Optional.
+Specifies an array of data objects to set into the grid

 @signature: {'data?: any[];'}